bithippie/bithippie.github.io/_pages/serendipity.markdown

 * I would love to connect with a naturopath to optimize my personal health plan.
     I just go on the waitlist for [https://www.functionhealth.com/](https://www.functionhealth.com/) (no affiliation).
 Seems like a place to start 🤷‍♂️.
 * An experienced triathlete coach, or buddy, to help make my Iron-man dream a reality.
-* I want to build a 3d puzzle box using CNC.
+* I want to learn how to design and build 3d puzzle boxes.
 * Someone semi-local with equipment to turn my milled cherry slabs into an epoxy desktop.
 * Looking for recommendations on ways to store the most relational/transactional data for the least money.
 * ... guess I don't need much right now.

 ## What I have to offer.
-* 🤓 My career related accolades can be found on my [LinkedIn](https://www.linkedin.com/in/bithippie/){:target="_blank"} profile.
+* 🤓 My career related accolades can be found on [LinkedIn](https://www.linkedin.com/in/bithippie/){:target="_blank"}.
 * 💰 I'm really good at spending little to accomplishing much.
 For example running this website cost me ~$12/year.
 * 💻 I can help you rapidly prototype an idea and provide longer-term technical guidance.
 * ❤️ I've recently overhauled large areas of my life from my health, to many of my relationships, how I think about work, and being alcohol free for 3+ years.
 If you need an accountability buddy, I can help.
 * 🏠 My wife tells me "You have figured out how to be a functional partner.", "You're a great dad.", "Your kids love it when you're around".
 If you want to chat kids, I'm by no means an expert, but I may be able to provide a different perspective, or just lend an ear.
 * 🔥 I have a plan to achieve F.I.R.E. by 2028 through a combination of income streams.
 If financial freedom is important to you, especially younger folks who aren't sure where to start, I'd love to chat.

 If you're still with me so far, let's see how we can help each other!